 Davidson holds that events are particulars such that the same event can be referred to under more than one description.
 He also holds that events that are causally related must be related under some strict law.
 However, since Davidson takes laws to be linguistic entities, so they can relate events only as those events are given under specific descriptions.
 Thus, as was already evident in Davidson’s approach to the theory of action, the same pair of events may instantiate a law under one description, but not under others.
 There is, for example, no strict law that relates, under just those descriptions, the formation of ice on the surface of a road to the skidding of a car on that road, and yet, under a different description (a description that will employ a completely different set of concepts), the events at issue will indeed be covered by some strict law or set of laws.
-But while nomological relations between events (relations involving laws) depend on the descriptions under which the events are given, relations of causality and identity obtain irrespective of descriptions – if the icing-up of the road did indeed cause the skid, then it did so no matter how the events at issue are described.
-(The form of description – whether mental or physical – is thus irrelevant to the fact that a particular causal relation obtains).
+But while nomological relations between events (relations involving laws) depend on the descriptions under which the events are given, relations of causality and identity obtain irrespective of descriptions – if the icing-up of the road did indeed cause the skid, then it did so no matter how the events at issue are described (the form of description, whether mental or physical, is thus irrelevant to the fact that a particular causal relation obtains).
 It follows that the same pair of events may be related causally, and yet, under certain descriptions (though not under all), there be no strict law under which those events fall.
-In particular, it is possible that a mental event – an event given under some mental description – will be causally related to some physical event – an event given under a physical description – and yet there will be no strict law covering those events under just those descriptions.
-My wanting to read Tolstoy, for instance, leads me to take War and Peace from the shelf, and so my wanting causes a change in the physical arrangement of a certain region of space-time, but there is no strict law that relates my wanting to the physical change.
+In particular, it is possible that a mental event (an event given under some mental description) will be causally related to some physical event (an event given under a physical description) and yet there will be no strict law covering those events under just those descriptions.
+My wanting to read Tolstoy may lead me to take War and Peace from the shelf, and so my wanting may cause a change in the physical arrangement of a certain region of space-time, but there is no strict law that would relate my wanting to the physical change.
 Similarly, while any mental event will be identical with some physical event – it will indeed be one and the same event under two descriptions – it is possible that there will be no strict law relating the event as described in mentalistic terms with the event as physically described.
-In fact, Davidson is explicit in claiming that there can be no strict laws that relate the mental and the physical in this way – there is no strict law that relates, for instance, wanting to read with a particular kind of brain activity.
+In fact, Davidson is explicit in claiming that there can be no strict laws that relate the mental and the physical in this way.
+Thus, in the example just cited, there is no strict law that relates wanting to read with a particular kind of brain activity.

 Davidson’s denial of the existence of any strict ‘psycho-physical’ laws follows from his view of the mental as constrained by quite general principles of rationality that do not apply, at least not in the same way, to physical descriptions: normative considerations of overall consistency and coherence, for instance, constrain our own thinking about events as physically described, but they have no purchase on physical events as such.
 This does not mean, of course, that there are no correlations whatsoever to be discerned between the mental and the physical, but it does mean that the correlations that can be discerned cannot be rendered in the precise, explicit and exceptionless form – in the form, that is, of strict laws – that would be required in order to achieve any reduction of mental to physical descriptions.
 The lack of strict laws covering events under mental descriptions is thus an insuperable barrier to any attempt to bring the mental within the framework of unified physical science.
 However, while the mental is not reducible to the physical, every mental event can be paired with some physical event – that is, every mental description of an event can be paired with a physical description of the very same event.
 This leads Davidson to speak of the mental as ‘supervening’ on the physical in a way that implies a certain dependence of mental predicates on physical predicates: predicate p supervenes on a set of predicates S ‘if and only if p does not distinguish any entities that cannot be distinguished by S’ (see ‘Thinking Causes’ ).
 Put more simply, events that cannot be distinguished under some physical description cannot be distinguished under a mental description either.

 On the face of it, anomalous monism appears a highly attractive way to think about the relation between the mental and the physical – inasmuch as it combines ‘monism’ with ‘anomalism’ so it seems to preserve what is important about physicalism while nevertheless retaining the ordinary language of so-called ‘folk-psychology’ (the language of beliefs and desires, actions and reasons).
-In fact anomalous monism has proved to be a highly contentious position drawing criticism from both physicalists and non-physicalists alike.
-The nomological conception of causality (the second of the three principles defended in ‘Mental Events’) has often been seen as something for which Davidson fails to supply any real argument (a criticism he has attempted to address in ‘Laws and Cause’ ); the Davidsonian account of supervenience has been viewed as incompatible with other aspects of his position and sometimes as simply mistaken or confused; and, perhaps the most serious and widespread criticism, anomalous monism has been seen as making the mental causally inert.
+Yet anomalous monism has proved to be a highly contentious position drawing criticism from both physicalists and non-physicalists alike.
+The nomological conception of causality (the second of the three principles defended in ‘Mental Events’) has often been seen as something for which Davidson fails to supply any real argument (a criticism he has attempted to address in ‘Laws and Cause’ ); the Davidsonian account of supervenience has been viewed as incompatible with other aspects of his position and sometimes as simply mistaken or confused (the idea of supervenience is itself the focus for what is now a very large body of discussion); and, perhaps the most serious and widespread criticism, anomalous monism has been seen as making the mental causally inert.
 These criticisms have not, however, gone unanswered (see especially ‘Thinking Causes’), and although Davidson modified aspects of his position over the years, he continued to hold to, and to defend, the basic theses first made explicit in ‘Mental Events’.

 2.3 Problems of Irrationality